Skip to main content

 ComponentResponsibility

-Settings DialogUser interface for plugin management
+Settings DialogUser interface for node management

-API ClientHTTP calls to backend plugin endpoints
+API ClientHTTP calls to backend node endpoints

 Restart CoordinatorHandles server restart and health polling